H0wdyW0R1D/Potato-Graphics/Reference.md

 potato.circle(200,200,100);
 ```

+## Variables:
+### `canvas`:
+The HTML canvas element used for rendering.
+Incudes feilds like width, and height which can be accesed through dot notation.
+E.g. `potato.rect(0,0,potato.canvas.width,potato.canvas.height);`
+This will render a rectangle the exact size of the canvas to the screen.
+### `deltaTime`:
+The number of milliseconds elasped since the last time `draw()` was called.

 ## List of functions:
 ### **`setup()`:**
 A function called once the potato class is initialized of the script. **Write your own code here!**